YuhengSun/reproduce_F/README.md

 sbatch genotyping_pipeline.slurm.sh
 ```

-under the path `/cluster/work/users/ysun/genotyping_pipeline`.
+under the path `/cluster/work/users/ysun/genotyping_pipeline`, with a phasing window size of 10000000.
 This produced phased bcfs, vcf.gz's and indexes for each chromosome.

 I have the sample name list `Adelaide` and `BrokenHill`.
 I ran this to subset them from the whole vcf.gz: